130 mm/50 B13 Pattern 1936: Service in other countries

 Two Skoryy class destroyers were transferred to the Polish Navy in the late 1950s.
 Additionally 130 mm B-13 guns were used as coastal guns in Hel Fortified Area.
 Skoryy-class destroyers were also sold to Egypt (six ships) and Indonesia (seven ships).
 Four Gnevny-class destroyers were donated by Soviet Union to People's Republic of China as Anshan-class destroyers.

 Modifications

 In the early 1940s an attempt was made in the Soviet Union to mount the 130 mm B-13 gun on a tank chassis.
-After Winter War one of the T-100 tank prototypes was refitted with a hull mounted 130 mm B-13 gun.
+After Winter War one of the T-100 tank prototypes was refitted with a hull mounted 130 mm B-13 naval gun.
 This vehicle was known as SU-100Y and the prototype was used in action during the Battle of Moscow.
 The prototype survived the war and is now on display in Kubinka Tank Museum.